GA-repos/course-intro/README.md

 * If you collaborate, you have to indicate that you did in a comment on the submission
 * You have to comment where you have used the solution branch (if one exists) or if you have used an external resource such as a tutorial - make sure even still you aren't overly reliant on anything.
 Use a few lines of code at most.
 * Make sure you're googling parts of problems rather than the whole problem.
 The problem solving part of code is the hardest part - make sure you're doing that part too!
 These aren't research assignments!
-* Plagiarized submissions will not be graded and may lead to removal from the program.

 ### Homework
-* Each day you will be given a homework assignment that is due the next morning at 9 AM.

 * You must complete 80% of these homeworks to graduate the class.
 * They are graded on a 👍 or 👎 basis -- either they are complete or not.
 Whether they are complete or not depends on the effort you put in.
 They don't have to be 100% correct, but you do need to show that you put time into getting the correct answer.
 * You will be allowed to resubmit homeworks if you can not finish them that night.
 They are due One Week from their original date.

 ### Attendance
-* The IA on duty will take attendance each morning and afternoon when class starts/resumes.
+* The IA on duty will take attendance each evening on weekdays and each morning/afternoon when class starts/resumes.
 You must be on the Zoom call with your camera turned on to be counted present.
 * 3 tardies add up to 1 absence.
 Only 3 absences total are permitted.
 If you are absent, please notify the instructors and watch the class recording.
 * If you know you will be late or absent ahead of time, please reach out to the IA on duty and let them know.

-#### Activity: Two Truths and a Lie - fourth group

 ## What Is an Immersive Course?
 (All)